janm31415/jAmpPercussive/README.md

 ### Mutate

 Sets the probability that a given sequencer step will mutate.
 There are two mutation scenarios.
 The first scenario follows the "vocabulary" scenario.
 This means that the mutation will follow the underlying groove system of jAmp Percussive.
 The other scenario is the "random" scenario.
-In this case the mutation will follow the trigger probability that is set by the "chance" parameter for that step.
+In that case the mutation will follow the trigger probability that is set by the "chance" parameter for that step.

 ### Vocab.

 If the current step should mutate, then this parameter controls the probabilty that the "vocabulary" scenario should be followed.
 The "vocabulary" scenario means that the mutation will follow the underlying groove system of jAmp Percussive.
 The other scenario is the "random" scenario.
-In this case the mutation will follow the trigger probability that is set by the "chance" parameter for that step.
+In that case the mutation will follow the trigger probability that is set by the "chance" parameter for that step.

 ### Solo